 Before Microverse, Kevin was a software consultant in Nairobi, Kenya.
-He had spent 6 years working in software consulting, taking requirements and helping teams build software projects.
+He had spent six years working in software consulting, taking requirements and helping teams build software projects.
 He knew a few languages, but not the ones Microverse taught.
 So when Kevin came across Microverse, he was excited and decided to join when he had the chance.

 Before Microverse, Kevin really only had exposure to Kenya and how Kenyans build software.
 So he thoroughly enjoyed how he was able to network with people from around the world during the program.
 He also loved learning how others did software development.
 Kevin loved Microverse's community and how friendly it was.
 He was thrilled at how Microverse, and the peers he worked closely with, empowered him to learn quickly.

 “The people and the energy at Microverse is very warm... and the community gives a support system that allows you to learn very fast.”

-Kevin worked through the fully MIcroverse program learning new skills and furthering his professional skills.
+Kevin worked through the full-tome Microverse program learning new technical skills and furthering his professional skills.
 Within months of finishing the technical program at Microverse, Kevin was hired at Microsoft.
-He is one of their first employees at Microsoft's new Africa Development Center in Nairobi, Kenya.
+He was one of their first employees at Microsoft's new Africa Development Center in Nairobi, Kenya.
 Currently, he works as a Software Engineer on the Windows App Compatibility team.
 There he helps deliver seamless app experience across Windows OS and Azure, on hundreds of millions of devices worldwide.

-To date, Microverse has enrolled full-time students from 80+ countries, received applications from more than 200 countries, grown to a team from 10+ countries, and helped our alumni from around the world land life-changing jobs.
+To date, Microverse has enrolled full-time students from 100+ countries, received applications from more than 200 countries, grown to a team from 20+ countries, and helped students from around the world land life-changing jobs.

 Microverse is an online school for remote software developers, where you pay nothing until you get hired.
 If you’re ready to change your life by becoming a remote software developer with Microverse, get started here.